Malaysia Airlines Flight 370: Flaperon

 In August 2015, France carried out an aerial search for possible marine debris around the island, covering an area of 120 by 40 km along the east coast of Réunion.
 Foot patrols were also planned to search for debris along the beaches.
 Malaysia asked authorities in neighbouring states to be on the alert for marine debris that might have come from an aircraft.
 On 14 August, it was announced that no debris that could be traced to Flight 370 had been found at sea off Réunion, but that some items had been found on land.
 Air and sea searches for debris ended on 17 August.

+The flaperon was covered in Lepas anatifera barnacles, which grow in certain patterns and only while underwater.
+Researchers have analysed the barnacles on the flaperon in an attempt to deduce its path to Réunion.

 Parts from the right stabiliser and right wing

 In late February 2016, an object bearing a stencilled label of "NO STEP" was found off the coast of Mozambique; early photographic analysis suggested that it could have come from the aircraft's horizontal stabiliser or from the leading edges of the wings.
 The part was found by Blaine Gibson on a sandbank in the Bazaruto Archipelago off the coast of Vilanculos in southern Mozambique, around 2000 km southwest of where the flaperon had been found the previous July.
-The fragment was sent to Australia, where experts identified it as almost certainly a horizontal stabiliser panel from MH370.
+The fragment was sent to Australia, where experts identified it as almost certainly a horizontal stabiliser panel from 9M-MRO.

 In December 2015, Liam Lotter had found a grey piece of debris on a beach in southern Mozambique, but only after reading in March 2016 about Gibson's find—some 300 km from his own—did his family alert authorities.
 The piece was flown to Australia for analysis.
 It carried a stencilled code 676EB, which identified it as part of a Boeing 777 flap track fairing, and the style of lettering matched that of stencils used by Malaysia Airlines, making it almost certain that the part came from 9M-MRO.

 The locations where the objects were found are consistent with the drift model performed by CSIRO, further corroborating that the parts could have come from Flight 370.